 The revolution has begun and while some may cling to Donald Trump and his agenda of hatred and racism, they are about to find themselves on the wrong side of history

 Another sunrise and I wake, blessed to see it by the grace of God.
 I take my shower, put on my suit, and prepare to head out yet again into a world of uncertainty.
-I kiss my wife goodbye, pull her close and whisper in her ear I’m the luckiest man alive to have been blessed with a wife as smart and beautiful as you.
-She laughs and replies and don’t you ever forget it.
-Just then my two children appear out of nowhere shouting daddy, daddy we love you as they wrap my legs in two mini bear hugs.
-I kiss each of them and tell them daddy loves you too and head out the door, the sun is shining, there’s not a cloud in the sky, and as I drove, I couldn’t help but smile, thinking of all the wonderful blessings God has bestowed on me.
-My health, my education, my job, my home, my friends, and most of all my beautiful family.
-By all accounts it was a perfect day.
+I kiss my wife goodbye, pull her close, and whisper in her ear I’m the luckiest man alive to have been blessed with a wife as smart and beautiful as you.
+She laughs and replies, and don’t you ever forget it.
+Just then, my two children appear out of nowhere, shouting, daddy, daddy, we love you as they wrap my legs in two mini bear hugs.
+I kiss each of them and tell them daddy loves you too and head out the door; the sun is shining, there’s not a cloud in the sky, and as I drove, I couldn’t help but smile, thinking of all the wonderful blessings God has bestowed on me.
+My health, education, job, home, friends, and, most of all, my beautiful family.
+By all accounts, it was a perfect day.

-Then the sound of the siren pierced the peaceful morning silence and the red lights flashed in my mirror and though I knew I had done nothing wrong, my hands started to tremble.
-I did like I had been told by my mother since I was old enough to understand.
+Then the sound of the siren pierced the peaceful morning silence, and the red lights flashed in my mirror, and though I knew I had done nothing wrong, my hands started to tremble.
+I did like my mother had told me since I was old enough to understand.
 I turned off the radio, rolled down the window, put my license on the dashboard and my hands on the steering wheel.

 Sir, would you mind stepping out of the vehicle.

 Why officer, what did I do?